 The following charts are updated weekly and use a sample set of more than 230 destinations.
 Depending on your connection speed, it may take several seconds for the data to load.

-As searches and referrals have been impacted, so has the booking window.
-On February 28, visitors searched 91 days out on average, which quickly declined to 60 days out on March 13, signaling visitors may have been rushing to book something sooner.
-That changed through April 5, when people started looking at trips 122 days out and searching for trips around early August.
-Since April 5, the booking window has been shortening.
+As searches and referrals were impacted, so was the booking window.
+On February 28, 2020, visitors searched 91 days out on average, which quickly declined to 60 days out on March 13, signaling visitors may have been rushing to book something sooner.
+That changed through April 5, when people started looking at trips 122 days out and searching for trips around early August, but then the booking window started to shorten.
 Most travelers in June were looking at trips targeting the end of July, and in July, most travelers looked at trips targeting the second half of August.
-Both September and October show an average booking window of 60 days in 2020 compared to 80 days in 2019.
+September, October, November, and December showed an average booking window of 65 days in 2020 compared to 82 days in 2019.

 Length of Stay

-The length of stay has also been impacted.
-March showed an average length of stay of 4.4 days compared to 4.1 days for the previous year - a 7% longer stay.
+The length of stay was also impacted.
+March 2020 showed an average length of stay of 4.4 days compared to 4.1 days for the previous year - a 7% longer stay.
 April showed a 17% increase YOY, May showed a 10% increase YOY, June showed a 7.5% increase YOY, and July showed a 7.6% longer stay YOY.
 The longer stay trend started to shift in August, where the length of stay remained similar YOY.
-Both September and October continue to show a similar length of stay for 2020 and 2019.
+September, October, November, and December continued to show a similar length of stay for 2020 and 2019.